Buyers Guide: Frequently Asked Questions

 First and foremost we have no income tax, capital gains taxes or inheritance taxes.
-There is no sales tax with the exception of the Stamp Duty + VAT paid on the conveyance of real property.
+There is no sales tax with the exception of the government tax (value added tax) paid on the conveyance of real property.

 As of July 1, 2018, the Bahamas Government has imposed a 12% Value Added Tax (VAT) on all real estate related professional services, such as commissions and legal fees.

-TThe Government Stamp Duty (tax on the conveyance of real property).
-This is a graduated tax.
+The Government tax on the conveyance of real property is a graduated tax.
 The total amount of the tax is calculated as follows:

 First time Bahamian purchasers will be exempted for their portion of the value added tax payable on conveyance, i.e. 5%.
-The exemption is applicable on a dwelling house or vacant land purchased for a dwelling house, up to the value of $500,000.
+The exemption is applicable on a dwelling house or vacant land purchased for a dwelling house up to the value of $500,000.

 Real Property Tax

-A ten percent reduction on the tax will be granted if taxes are paid in full on or before March 31st in any year.
+A 10% reduction on the tax will be granted if taxes are paid in full on or before March 31st in any year.
 If taxes are paid late, the taxes attract a surcharge of 5% per annum.